mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 		- It takes a long time for a recon to come back
 			- Kip goes out to check what's going on

 			- Finds Fanla tied by Ramne, who is interrogating hae.
 			- Ramne is surprised and turns his attention away for a second.
 			- Fanla forces hae weight to knock him down and Kip disarms him and unties hae ropes and uses them on him.

+			- Finds a giant room
+			- Penyi has fallen

 		- They secure the weapons and move on to the great tent
 			- The fire guardians find Ramne, they leave it.